 - They can be quite noisy.

-- Difficult to vacuum stairs because the cord or the body of the vacuum gets in the way.
+- Difficult to vacuum stairs because the cord and body get in the way.

 - Not efficient in hard-to-reach places or corners without attachments.